tonyyo11/tonyyo11.github.io/_posts/2025-05-06-Six-Days-in-the-Dark.md

     - You can use this [Referral Link](https://www.jackery.com/pages/referral-invited?referralCode=4G0SNU) to save an extra 3%
 - **Firman** H07553 Electric Start 120/24OV with Power Cord 9400 / 7500-Watt Dual-fuel (gasoline/propane) Portable Generator
 	- [Link to Buy on Lowes.com](https://www.lowes.com/pd/Firman-Dual-Fuel-Generator/5001896805)

-### Transparency note — responsible GenAI use

-Parts of this post were drafted with help from a generative‑AI assistant (ChatGPT).
-I used the tool to untangle timelines, surface key details, and tighten language; every fact, opinion, and final edit was reviewed and approved by me.
-AI served as a writing aid, not an authority, and any errors or oversights remain my responsibility.